Justin Houston: Kansas City Chiefs

-2011 season: Rookie year
+2011

-The Kansas City Chiefs selected Houston in the third round (70th overall) of the 2011 NFL Draft.
+The Kansas City Chiefs selected Houston in the third round (70th overall) of the 2011 NFL draft.
 He dropped to the third round after initially being projected as a late first-round pick due to a failed drug test at the NFL Combine.
 Houston was the ninth linebacker drafted in 2011.

 On April 4, 2011, the Kansas City Chiefs signed Houston to a four-year, $2.78 million contract that includes a signing bonus of $1.04 million.
 During training camp, Houston competed against veterans Andy Studebaker and Mike Vrabel to be a starting outside linebacker.
 Head coach Todd Haley named Houston a backup outside linebacker to begin the regular season, behind starting outside linebackers Andy Studebaker and Tamba Hali.

 Houston made his NFL debut and first NFL start in the season-opener against the Buffalo Bills and made two solo tackles during their 41–7 loss.
 On September 13, 2011, Houston was promoted to starting outside linebacker after surpassing Andy Studebaker on the Chiefs’ depth chart.
 On December 4, 2011, Houston collected a season-high seven solo tackles and made a season-high three sacks on Bears’ quarterback Caleb Hanie during a 10–3 victory at the Chicago Bears in Week 13.
 Houston sacked Caleb Hanie for a nine-yard loss during the second quarter to mark the first of his career.
 On December 13, 2011, the Kansas City Chiefs fired head coach Todd Haley after they fell to a 5–8 record.
 Defensive coordinator Romeo Crennel was named the interim head coach for the remainder of the season.
-He finished his rookie season in 2011 with 56 combined tackles (46 solo), 5.5 sacks, four pass deflections, and a forced fumble in 16 games and ten starts.
+He finished his rookie season with 56 combined tackles (46 solo), 5.5 sacks, four pass deflections, and a forced fumble in 16 games and ten starts.
 Houston received the Mack Lee Hill Award after teammates and coaches determined he was the best rookie on the Kansas City Chiefs in 2011.